micmejia/bible-dump/NKJV/Hosea/Hos 12.md

 "But I _am_ the Lord your God, Ever since the land of Egypt; I will again make you dwell in tents, As in the days of the appointed feast.

 ###### 10
-I have also spoken by the prophets, And have multiplied visions; I have given [^e]symbols [^f]through the witness of the prophets."
+I have also spoken by the prophets, And have multiplied visions; I have given symbols through the witness of the prophets."

 ###### 11
-Though Gilead _has_ idols-- Surely they are [^g]vanity-- Though they sacrifice bulls in Gilgal, Indeed their altars _shall be_ heaps in the furrows of the field.
+Though Gilead _has_ idols-- Surely they are vanity-- Though they sacrifice bulls in Gilgal, Indeed their altars _shall be_ heaps in the furrows of the field.

 ###### 12
 Jacob fled to the country of Syria; Israel served for a spouse, And for a wife he tended _sheep._